 Consistency: This policy requires designing and locating personal wireless service facilities, among other institutional uses, to eliminate or minimize adverse visual impacts.
-This tower is proposed to be located in a wooded area in a rural part of the County.
-The tower is not likely to be seen from most of N. County Road 225 and residential areas due to the presence of tall trees lining the road and surrounding the 197-acre parent tract.
+This tower is proposed to be constructed as a monopole without the use of lights or guy wires, reducing its silhouette and visual impact.
+It is located over 1⁄4 mile from the nearest off-site residence and existing vegetation aids to obscure the site.
+As demonstrated with the photo simulations, the tower is not likely to be seen from most vantages along County Road 234 or surrounding residential areas.